rocky-linux/documentation/docs/guides/network/openbgpd_bgp_router.md

 ## Conclusion

-While BGP may seem taunting at first, once you get the hang of it, you can get your own piece of the internet routing table.
-OpenBGPD's simplicity makes it even easier to have a software router or anycast server.
+While BGP may seem daunting initially, once you master it, you can get your piece of the internet routing table.
+OpenBGPD's simplicity makes having a software router or anycast server even easier.
 Enjoy!